davidben/C2SP/tlog-ext-cosignature.md

 and clients MUST NOT assume that the origin is following this format or that the URL corresponds to a reachable endpoint.

-An extended cosigner follows some append-only branch of the log, either by being the log operator or by checking consistency proofs, as in a witness.
+For each supported log, an extended cosigner follows some append-only branch of the log, either by being the log operator or by checking consistency proofs, as in a witness.
 If it makes an extended cosignature for some checkpoint, it asserts that this checkpoint is part of its append-only branch.
 The signature also provides additional cosigner-specific assertions about the checkpoint.

 For example, a [mirror][] cosignature asserts that the checkpoint's contents are available from its monitoring interface.
 A [witness][] MAY also be operated as